srishti1909/Academic-Insights-Research-Progression/README.md

 we have made it more engaging, interactive, and practical for users who wish to update the university ranking information easily.

-## Contributions

-The development of this Dash application was a collaborative effort of a team of 2 members.
-Each team member contributed in various ways to the application's development, testing, and documentation.

-### Team Members and Tasks

-**Srishti Sharma**:

-  - Developed widgets: University Rankings, New Publications, Collaboration Viewer, Yearly Rankings, Top Keywords, and Keyword Trends.
-  - Mentored on Python-related questions.
-  - Created CSS stylesheets and applied inline styles to various bootstrap components.
-  - Implemented database changes.
-  - Conducted peer review, testing, and quality assurance.

-**Sruthi Jaganathan**:

-- Added comments to the code for readability.
-- Created CSS stylesheets
-- Contributed to the documentation
-- Conducted peer review, testing, and quality assurance.
-- Created the video demo.

-### Time Spent

-Each team member spent approximately 40 hours on the overall project.
-The team discussed and brainstormed ideas to implement various widgets and finally decided on the above mentioned six widgets.
-Throughout the project, both team members contributed to refining the functionality of the Dashboard, ensuring a high-quality user experience.